 If you think your bank needs background music services, you’re probably right.
-Commercial subscription services like SiriusXM Music for Business provide a legal music option with enough variety to keep everyone happy.
+Commercial subscription services like SiriusXM Music for Business and Soundtrack (formerly Soundtrack Your Brand) provide a legal music option with enough variety to keep everyone happy.
 Here are the top 6 reasons to use background music in your bank.

 1. Music Licensing and Copyright Compliance